MPhil in Latin American Studies

 Course description

-The course examines the international relations of Latin America.
-The first four weeks cover traditional international relations concerns, such as the evolution of the relations of the Latin American states with the United States; the foreign policy of the major states of the region and relations with other extra-regional powers (Europe, China); and regional integration.
-The last four weeks encompass new challenges in contemporary Latin American international relations, including new wars and intrastate conflicts (Mexico, Colombia); humanitarian crises and migration (Venezuela, Central America); the impact of climate change and environmental politics (Brazil, Ecuador, Honduras); and human rights, democracy, and the OAS.
-Students will become familiar with the broad historical development of the international relations of the region, as well as the major theoretical perspectives that are relevant to the field.
+an introduction to the international relations and foreign policy in Latin America, traditional international relations concerns, such as the evolution of the bilateral relations of the Latin American states with the United States and with other extra-regional powers (Europe, China); regional integration, coordination, and cooperation dynamics; and the participation of Latin American states at the United Nations.
+The last four weeks discuss thematic “intermestic”/cross-border issues in contemporary Latin American international relations, including human rights, democracy, and development; new wars, intrastate conflicts, and transnational organised crime; migration and environmental politics.
+Students will become familiar with the broad historical development of the international relations of the region, as well as the major theoretical perspectives and analytical approaches that are relevant to the field.

 Course structure